clawpack/visclaw/dev_pyvista/README.md

 amrclaw/

-    unpack_frame_2d.py - module with code to read in a single frame of 2D AMR data with an iterator class that can be used to iterate over all the AMR patches for this frame, going from coarsest to finest levels.
+    unpack_frame_patches.py - module with code to read in a single frame of AMR data with an iterator class that can be used to iterate over all the AMR patches for this frame, going from coarsest to finest levels.
-        This can be used to plot each patch on top of coarser ones, as done normally in visclaw when frametools.py is used via specifying a setplot.py script.
+        This can be used to plot each patch on top of coarser ones, as done normally in visclaw in 2D, when frametools.py is used via specifying a setplot.py script.
+(There are currently no matplotlib tools in visclaw for plotting AMR data, only some matlab code.)

-        For PyVista plots, it is preferable to clip out rectanglar patches from the coarser grids anywhere a finer grid is available, particularly if the plot is warped into a 3D surface.
+        For PyVista plots in 2D, it is preferable to clip out rectanglar patches from the coarser grids anywhere a finer grid is available, particularly if the plot is warped into a 3D surface.
+In 3D it is necessary to clip out patches in order to properly insert finer grid patches.

+        This module defines a PatchIterator class that can be used to read in a frame solution and yield one patch at a time.

-    test_amrclaw_2d_plots.py - some sample code illustrating how to plot AMR frame data in 2D.
+    test_amrclaw_2d_plots.py - some sample code illustrating how to plot AMR frame data in 2D for a single frame.

-    unpack_frame_3d.py - module with code to read in a single frame of 3D AMR data with an iterator class that can be used to iterate over all the AMR patches for this frame, going from coarsest to finest levels.
-        There are currently no matplotlib tools in visclaw for plotting such data, only some matlab code.

-        For PyVista, this new module can be used to clip out 3D regions from the coarser grids anywhere a finer grid is available.
+    test_amrclaw_2d_animate.py - sample code to either provide a slider bar to adjust the frame being viewed, or to loop over a set of frames and create an animation of the plots at each frame.

 geoclaw/topo_plots/